compas-dev/compas/README.md

 [![Conda - Latest Release](https://anaconda.org/conda-forge/compas/badges/version.svg)](https://anaconda.org/conda-forge/compas)
 [![DOI](https://zenodo.org/badge/104857648.svg)](https://zenodo.org/badge/latestdoi/104857648)

-The **COMPAS** framework is an open-source, Python-based framework for computational research and collaboration in architecture, engineering and digital fabrication.
+The **COMPAS** framework is an open-source, Python-based framework for computational research and collaboration in architecture, engineering, digital fabrication and construction.

-The main library consists of a core package (**compas**) and several additional packages for integration of the core functionality in CAD software (currently: **compas_blender**, **compas_rhino**, **compas_ghpython**).

-The core package defines all *real* functionality.
-The CAD packages simply provide a unified framework for processing, visualising, and interacting with geometry and datastructures, and for building user interfaces in different CAD software.
+The framework consists of a general-purpose core library, written in pure Python, and a growing collection of extensions that provide easy access to peer-reviewed research, state-of-the-art external libraries such as CGAL, libigl and Triangle, and tools with specialized functionality for AEFC applications such as Abaqus, ANSYS, SOFISTIK, ROS, etc.

+COMPAS has dedicated packages for working with Rhino, Grasshopper, and Blender, but it can be used in any environment that supports Python scripting.
+It is available on PyPI and conda-forge and can be easily installed using popular package managers on multiple platforms.

-## Getting Started
+## Installation

 The recommended way to install **COMPAS** is to use [Anaconda/conda](https://conda.io/docs/):